 Let’s set things straight: Mortgage life insurance is basically protection for your bank.
 It covers the insurance premiums they have to pay to be protected against the risk that you will die and default on your loan.
 And because of this, there are a few reasons why we’re not a big fan of it.
 So let’s cover the facts on mortgage life insurance vs. life insurance.

 1. Mortgage life insurance is more expensive

 Remember when we talked about the issue with guaranteed issue insurance—that it’s essentially a stuffy security blanket you don’t really need?
-(If you missed it, you can check it out here.)
 Well, the same problem creeps up with mortgage life insurance.
 Why?
 Because lenders don’t make you go through medical underwriting when buying a mortgage life insurance policy.
 And you know that if you get to avoid peeing in a cup, there’s gotta be a catch.

 When your insurance company doesn’t know anything about your medical history, it’s extremely difficult for them to price your policy.
 It also puts them in a position that’s risky because your chances of dying soon could be sky high.
 So what do insurers do?
 They make up for the lack of information by placing mortgage life insurance applicants into the highest-risk groups.
 In other words, if you want to be automatically approved for coverage without providing any medical information, insurance companies will just assume your health is poor and charge you high premiums.
 There’s the catch.

 We tested this theory by comparing real mortgage life insurance and life insurance prices.
 We found that a $500,000 TD mortgage life insurance policy would cost a healthy 31 year old about $70/month.
 For the same coverage, life insurance companies would charge as low as $35/month.
 That’s half the cost!